ssl/ezXSS/README.md

 * You got ideas?

 ## Why?
 If you want to host [xsshunter](https://github.com/mandatoryprogrammer/xsshunter) yourself you need a linux server and a Mailgun account.
-I wanted to create a just PHP version which you can even host on shared hostings or localhost. ezXSS has the most important features that xsshunter has (and soon maybe more). the JS file of ezXSS is based on xsshunter but all other files are self made.
+I wanted to create a just PHP version which you can even host on shared hostings or localhost. ezXSS has the most important features that xsshunter has (and more ezXSS-only adding).
+The idea and the JS file of ezXSS is based on xsshunter, all other files are self made.